jasonxchen/why-so-sus/README.md

     * e.g. If 7 colors available for each clothing item; 7<sup>4</sup> = 2401 possible permutations
     * Also consider having less colors so that the player needs more clues to pinpoint the target
     * Answer: 4 different colors for 4 different clothing items for 63 NPCs ended up being functional
+* Post-first deployment:
+    * Should have started out with requestAnimationFrame instead of setInterval
+    * Had some trouble implementing safe spawning zone, but now thought of a way using collision detection and recursion
+    * Other than implementing more stretch goals, adjusting difficulty variables may be needed depending on user feedback
+    * Accessibility options are worthwhile to revisit to give more interested users a way to play